michaelosthege/TouchInjector/README.md

 ![TouchInjector](TouchInjector.png)

-update from the original code by Michael Osthege
+update from the original code repository on CodePlex
 https://touchinjector.codeplex.com/

 ## see also:
 [TouchProxy](https://github.com/frog/touchproxy), an alternative TUIO touch injector for Windows

+[TuioPad](https://github.com/mkalten/TuioPad), a TUIO remote tracker for iOS [TuioDroid](https://github.com/TobiasSchwirten/tuiodroid), a TUIO remote tracker for Android